muws-workshop/muws-workshop.github.io/content/submission.md

 ## Contact

-If you have any problems or questions, please contact us via e-mail at: TBD
+If you have any problems or questions, please contact us via e-mail at: [muws24@easychair.org](mailto:muws24@easychair.org)